 The unique approach pioneered by the Centre rests on three pillars: cooperation with stakeholders in areas affected by poverty and crisis, interdisciplinarity and entrepreneurship.

-EssentialTech is part of the Swiss Federal Institute of Technology Lausanne (EPFL - Ecole Polytechnique Fédérale de Lausanne). one of the world's top institutions in science and technology.
-It is ranked 6th in Europe and 14th in world in the QS World university ranking.
+EssentialTech is part of the Swiss Federal Institute of Technology Lausanne (EPFL - Ecole Polytechnique Fédérale de Lausanne), one of the world's top institutions in science and technology.
+It is ranked 6th in Europe and 14th in the world in the QS World university ranking.

 EssentialTech's position at the heart of EPFL ensures access to top minds and the most advanced test laboratories and technology.

-There are about 500 laboratories and research groups at EPFL across many disciplines in sciences and engineering.
-Some 500 startups (including ones out of EssentialTech) have grown out of EPFL research and development since 1994.
-In addition to R&D in our own lab on campus.
-EssentialTech collaborates extensively with professors, researchers and labs across the university.
-Beyond the university, we likewise enjoy collaborations and partnerships with academi, governmental and non-governmental organizations around the world.
+There are about 500 laboratories and research groups at EPFL covering an array of disciplines in science and engineering.
+Since 1994, some 500 startups (including those from EssentialTech), have been created as a direct result of EPFL research and development, as well as R&D conducted in our own laboratory on campus.
+EssentialTech collaborates extensively with professors, researchers and laboratories throughout the university.
+Beyond that, we enjoy collaborations and partnerships with academic, governmental and non-governmental organization’s around the world.

-EssentialTech’s three divisions are built along the lines of the Humanitarian-Development-Peace (HDP) triple nexus described by the United Nations as capturing the interlinkages between these sectors.
+EssentialTech’s three divisions are built along the lines of the Humanitarian-Development-Peace (HDP) triple nexus as described by the United Nations to capture the interlinkage between the sectors.

-The nexus is based on the recognition that perennial and specific problems in many countries and communities can be traced to a combination of three factors: Poverty, inequality and underdevelopment; humanitarian crises; and armed conflicts and violence.
-While the proportion of one factor or another may differ from one community or another and over time, sustainably addressing the roots of the issues has to respect their interconnectedness.
+The nexus is based on the recognition that perennial and specific problems in many countries and communities can be traced back to a combination of three factors: Poverty, inequality and underdevelopment; humanitarian crises; and armed conflicts and violence.
+While the proportion of one factor or another may differ from one community to another and over time, sustainably addressing the roots causes must respect their interconnectedness.
 When you aim to address an issue in one sector, you will drive change (for good or bad) in the other two.

-In our activities, we therefore consider the impact on all three, not just the immediate issue.
+In our activities, we therefore consider the impact on all three, not just the primary sector.
 The environmental impact of any intervention is also a prime consideration, as no improvement to people’s lives is sustainable over time if it harms our natural world.

 Our sustainable development division aims to impact poverty by delivering technologies that can promote development in a way that can be sustained economically, functionally and environmentally.
 More